datasciencecampus/ft-hackathon-python-team/README.md

 # `Team FinTrans Wordle clone`

-Welcome to the FinTrans python team Wordle clone.
+Welcome to the FinTrans python team Wordle.

+To use, clone the repository in your local drive.
+We suggest cloning into a folder called git_repos and the instructions will be based on that.

 ## Getting started